DrMarkusVoss/pumla/README.md

 </details>

 ### Simplified PlantUML diagram generation
-In order to generating picture files (like .png) for the text-based diagram sources (PlantUML or pumla files), pumla has an easy-to-use installation mechanism.
-This downloads and installs a compatible PlantUML JAR version.
+In order to easily generate picture files (like .png) for the text-based diagram sources (PlantUML or pumla files), pumla has an easy-to-use installation mechanism for the PlantUML JAR lib.
+This downloads and installs a compatible version of the PlantUML JAR lib.
 To install that just call the following command (only needed once after pumla installation):